2014–15 Washington Capitals season

-The 2014–15 Washington Capitals season was the 41st season for the National Hockey League franchise that was established on June 11, 1974.
+The 2014–15 Washington Capitals season was the 41st season for the National Hockey League (NHL) franchise that was established on June 11, 1974.

 Off-season

 Less than two weeks after the end of the Capitals' 2013–14 season, where the team missed the playoffs for the first time since 2007, the Washington Capitals announced that Head Coach Adam Oates was fired and general manager George McPhee would not have his contract with the team renewed.
 On May 26, 2014, the Capitals promoted Brian MacLellan to be senior vice president and general manager and named Barry Trotz their new head coach.

 In July 2014, the Capitals signed several free agents, including former Pittsburgh Penguins defensemen Matt Niskanen and Brooks Orpik.

 Playoffs

 The Washington Capitals entered the playoffs as the Metropolitan Division's second seed.
 They defeated the New York Islanders in the first round, and were defeated by the New York Rangers in the second round.